Booster Shots for Older Teens Approved by CDC

 Parents may be wondering when their children under age 16 will be eligible for a booster.
 While scientists are still collecting information on booster shots for children under age 16, some experts believe that, eventually, booster shots will be available for younger kids.

 Children ages 5-17 are eligible to receive the Pfizer COVID-19 vaccine.
-Adults 18 years and older are eligible to receive the Pfizer, Moderna or Johnson and Johnson vaccines, as well as booster shots.
+Adults 18 years and older are eligible to receive the Pfizer and Moderna vaccines, as well as booster shots.
 If you are an adult 18 years or older, you are eligible to receive your booster shot six months after your second dose of Pfizer or Moderna.
-If you are an adult 18 years or older, you are eligible to receive your booster shot two months after your Johnson and Johnson vaccine.

 For more information on COVID-19 and children, please click here.

 Jan.
 3, 2022 update:

 The U.S. Food and Drug Administration amended the emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 Vaccine on Jan.
 3, 2022 to: